VictorianGovernment/api-design-standards/api-standards.md

 A RESTful API is a style of communication between systems where resources are defined by URI and its operations are defined by the use of HTTP methods.

-A RESTful API adopts many HTTP standards such as response codes and methods.
+A RESTful API adopts many HTTP standards, such as response codes and methods.

 <h2 id="2-2">2.2 Resource</h2>

-In order to design a useful and clean API your system should be broken down into logical groupings (often called Models or Resources).
+In order to design a useful and clean API, your system should be broken down into logical groupings (often called Models or Resources).
 In most cases the resources are the 'nouns' of your system.

 In the example of an HR system, the resources would be things like `employees`, `positions` and `leaverequests`.

-By breaking systems down into these logical areas it allows a clean separation of concerns (eg employee functions only work on `employees` and only `employees` can apply for `leaverequests`).
-It also ensures that each piece of data that is returned from your API is the smallest that it needs to be to fulfil the client requirement (eg when asking for `employees` you don't also receive back `familymembers`).
+Breaking systems down into these logical areas allows a clean separation of concerns (eg employee functions only work on `employees` and only `employees` can apply for `leaverequests`).

+It also ensures that each piece of data that is returned from your API is the smallest that it needs to be to fulfil the client requirement (eg when requesting `employees` you don't also receive back `familymembers`).

-<h2 id="2-3">2.1.3 Resource identifier</h3>
+<h2 id="2-3">2.3 Resource identifier</h3>

-Every _resource_ that is available within your system (eg every `employee` or every `leaverequest`) must be identifiable uniquely within the system.
-This is a key element of the RESTful style of APIs; the ability to individually address any item within your system and store these identifiers for later use.
+Every resource that is available in your system (eg every `employee` or `leaverequest`) must be identifiable uniquely within the system.
+This is a key element of the RESTful style of APIs - the ability to individually address any item within your system and store these identifiers for later use.

 Resource identifiers can be any of the following: